Chellaston Junior School Pupil Premium

 - Intervention Teaching for Pupil Premium children gave the additional care, guidance and support needed for these children to make good progress

-- Attainment of Pupil Premium children was generally higher than all pupils nationally
+- Attainment of Pupil Premium children was on track to be generally higher than all pupils nationally

 - The participation of Pupil Premium children in all school activities was significantly increased due to funding for Educational Visits and PE kit.
 (See PE Plan and Educational Visits Records)